ntucker/anansi/packages/babel-preset-anansi/README.md

 ** This only runs in production **

-### reactRequire: bool = true

-Automatically add react import if JSX is used.
-This is not necessary when using JSX transform from React 16.14+

 ### reactConstantElementsOptions: { allowMutablePropsOnTags?: string[] } | false

 Configures the options for [react-constant-elements](https://babeljs.io/docs/en/babel-plugin-transform-react-constant-elements).